jefdaj/pges/src/previous.md

 title: Previous Symposium
 ...

-Here you can find pictures and the schedule from the first symposium.
+Here you can find pictures from the first symposium.
 Email us if you have some you would like to include here next year!

 $for(photos)$